Ron Simmons: World Heavyweight Champion (1991-1992)

 Simmons held the title for five months.
-He continued to feud with Cactus Jack, whom he defeated via pinfall at SuperBrawl II, with Jack next bringing in The Barbarian to challenge Simmons at Halloween Havoc.
-Reed, embittered at his former partner's success, also unsuccessfully challenged Simmons.
-At Starrcade, Simmons was scheduled to wrestle Rick Rude, but due to Rude being injured he faced "Dr. Death" Steve Williams instead, wrestling to a double countout that was changed to a disqualification win for Simmons when Williams attacked him after the match.
+He continued to feud with Cactus Jack, whom he defeated via pinfall at SuperBrawl II.
+At Clash of the Champions XX: 20th Anniversary in September 1992, Simmons once again defeated Jack.
+Jack then brought in The Barbarian to challenge Simmons at Halloween Havoc.
+Reed, embittered at his former partner's success, also issued a challenge to Simmons.
+The two faced each other in tag matches but Reed was fired before they could have any title bouts.
+At Starrcade '92: Battlebowl – The Lethal Lottery II, Simmons was scheduled to wrestle Rick Rude, but due to Rude being injured he faced "Dr. Death" Steve Williams instead, wrestling to a double countout that was changed to a disqualification win for Simmons when Williams attacked him after the match.
 His title reign ended two days later on December 30, 1992, when Vader defeated him to regain the title.

+Final storylines (1992-1994)

-Afterwards, Simmons was relegated to mid-card status.
-He was due to face fellow babyface Dustin Rhodes for the United States Heavyweight Championship at Superbrawl III but was injured and replaced with Maxx Payne.
-He also unsuccessfully challenged Paul Orndorff for the World Television Championship at Beach Blast (1993).
-In late 1993 he turned on protege Ice Train, becoming a bitter heel who felt like the fans abandoned him after he lost the championship.
-In the spring of 1994, Simmons was working for WCW without being signed to a contract, also Simmons was briefly managed by Sherri Martel during this time.
-Simmons competed in the European Cup Tournament, winning his 1st round match against Marcus Bagwell but lost the next round to Sting.
+After losing the WCW World Heavyweight Champion, Simmons was relegated to mid-card status.
+He was due to face fellow babyface Dustin Rhodes for the WCW United States Heavyweight Championship at Superbrawl III but was injured and replaced with Maxx Payne.
+He also unsuccessfully challenged Paul Orndorff for the WCW World Television Championship at Beach Blast.

+In late 1993, Simmons turned on protégé Ice Train, becoming a bitter heel who felt like the fans abandoned him after he lost the championship.

+In the spring of 1994, Simmons was working for WCW without being signed to a contract.
+He was briefly managed by Sherri Martel during this time.
+Simmons competed in the European Cup Tournament, winning his first round match against Marcus Bagwell but lost the next round to Sting.
 He would go on to feud with Sting and Bagwell, mostly competing in tag matches.
-His final match was a win over Scott Armstrong on the September 10, 1994 edition of WCW Worldwide.
+His final match was a win over Scott Armstrong on the September 10, 1994 episode of WCW Worldwide.